Reticulated Python Facts

 - Species: P. reticulatus

-The Reticulated Python appears to be endemic to a wide range across Southeast Asia.
-This range extends from India, Bangladesh, and Laos, through Indonesia, and all the way to island countries such as the Philippines.
+The Reticulated Python appears to be endemic to quite a wide range.
+This area extends across much of Southeast Asia.
+In fact, this range extends from India, Bangladesh, and Laos, through Indonesia.
+It also includes numerous island countries, such as the Philippines.

 In addition to its other impressive characteristics, it remains highly adaptable to its surroundings.
 As a result of this ability, it thrives in a rather wide variety of habitats.
 However, these regions of habitation typically include woodlands, grasslands, and forests.